ashuchris/configure-ad/README.md

 <br />

 <p>
   Just as we did give permissions to the domain admins this time we want to click Add, search for the domain users group, and click OK.
-Now the domain users we created and RDP into the WIN 10 VM.
+Now the domain users we created can RDP into the WIN 10 VM.
 </p>
 <p>
 <img src="https://i.imgur.com/xNGx66C.png"/>